Myronmeng/GCPDataEngineer/PeterNote.md

 # Peter's note
-Mostly, the exam is focused on bigQuery and bigTable
+Mostly, the exam is focused on bigQuery and bigTable bigQuery 40%
 ## Case study
 1. case study: 4 problems each case in the end, from Prob.
-42 to the end.
+42 to the end. migrate to use what method? pub/sub -> dataflow -> bigQuery
+2 lvl query, how can we do it? peter chose using data studio 360
 2. The boundary in the problem windows can be adjusted.
 ## BigQuery
 1. how to reduce big query fee?